tysker/javascript-repo-3sem/day3/CLASS_EXERCISE.md

 }
 ```

-4. Run `npm init` to create a `package.json` file.
-5. Get the map [Countries_Europe.svg](https://github.com/Cphdat3sem2017f/StartcodeExercises/blob/master/JS/Countries_Europe.svg) and copy it into the clipboard.
+4. Get the map [Countries_Europe.svg](https://github.com/Cphdat3sem2017f/StartcodeExercises/blob/master/JS/Countries_Europe.svg) and copy it into the clipboard.
-6. This is an SVG image where each country is given the ISO-country code as the id.
-This is very convenient, because using the public REST API given here: http://restcountries.com/v3.1/alpha/de
+5. This is an SVG image where each country is given the ISO-country code as the id.
+This is very convenient, because we can use the id to identify the country.
+6. With the country id we can fetch the JSON-data for the country from the following REST-endpoint: https://restcountries.com/v3.1/alpha/{countryId}
-7. Hook up an event handler on the map, get the id, perform an AJAX request to fetch the JSON-data from the link given above and update the GUI using the JSON returned with following information:
+7. Hook up an event handler on the map, to get the country id, perform an AJAX request to fetch the JSON-data and with help from the link given above to update the GUI using the JSON that is returned with following information:
    * Name
    * Capital
    * Population
    * Area
    * Borders (list of countries)

-Hints:
+**Hints:**

+* To get the country id of each country tag, you have to use the knowledge about event delegation or also called event bubbling.
 * You can use the `fetch` function to perform the AJAX request.
 * You can use the `then` function to get the JSON data from the response.
 * You can use the `innerHTML` property to update the GUI.
 * You can use the `forEach` function to iterate over the borders array.
-* You can use the `getElementById` function to get the element with a given id.
+* You can use the `querySelector` function to get the element with a given id.
 * You can hook up a click-handler on the overall map (id =svg2), and in that, find the id for the actual element that was clicked (= the country code) via the target property of the event handler.
 * You can change the colour of the selected country by changing its fill property